Bloomline/BLOOM/README.md

 And multiple different metrics for specific tasks. _(More evaluation metrics forthcoming upon completion of evaluation protocol.)_

 ## Factors
-*This section lists some different aspects of what BLOOM models.
-Its focus is on those aspects that are likely to give rise to high variance in model behavior.*
+*This section lists some different aspects of BLOOM models.
+Its focus is on aspects that are likely to give rise to high variance in model behavior.*

 - Language, such as English or Yoruba

 - Domain, such as newswire or stories

 - Demographic characteristics, such as gender or nationality

 ##  Results